 When the United States entered WWI in 1917, Riverbank was converted to a code-breaking unit called the Riverbank Department of Ciphers.
 Elizebeth, William, and their cipher staff set about decoding enemy communications and developing new code-breaking techniques.

-After the war, Elizabeth went on the work for the Coast Guard.
+After the war, Elizebeth went on the work for the Coast Guard.
 They needed help with smugglers who were hiding bootleg liquor and communicating with each other using coded messages.
-Could Elizabeth crack the codes, so the bootleggers could be caught?
+Could Elizebeth crack the codes, so the bootleggers could be caught?
 She could and did, often testifying at the trials of the smugglers.

-I loved the way Elizabeth's own words were strategically worked into the stylized watercolor and gouache illustrations so readers can get a real sense of who Elizabeth was and what she thought about the groundbreaking work she did.
-I also loved the ribbons of coded messages the wrap around a number of pages like a lasso capturing secrets, including the Nazis that Elizabeth's decoded messages helped catch.
+I loved the way Elizebeth's own words were strategically worked into the stylized watercolor and gouache illustrations so readers can get a real sense of who Elizebeth was and what she thought about the groundbreaking work she did.
+I also loved the ribbons of coded messages the wrap around a number of pages like a lasso capturing secrets, including the Nazis that Elizebeth's decoded messages helped catch.
 And if you are interested in trying your hand at decoding. those ribbons are coded messages.
 Check out the back matter for help solving them.

 Besides information about Codes and Ciphers, back matter includes a challenge to Crack The Code, information on Cryptography Today, a Timeline and a Selected Bibliography.

 You can also find some Activity Sheets to download courtesy of the publisher, Abrams Books HERE